streamlit/docs/content/develop/tutorials/databases/snowflake.md

 ## Write your Streamlit app

-1. Copy the code below to your Streamlit app and save it.
-If you are not using the example database and table from the first section of this tutorial, replace the SQL query and results handling as desired.
+1. Copy the following code to your Streamlit app and save it.
+If you are not using the example database and table from the first section of this tutorial, replace the SQL query and results handling as appropriate.

    ```python
    # streamlit_app.py